zxshock/Moscow128_exp/README.md

 Added: ~"VG93 saver" circuit +~ generate 12V onboard (as in Scorpion)
 Added: Kempston Joystick on port #31
 Added: labels for western 74LSxx logic chips
+Added: Connector for keyboard address lines + diodes as the original implementation is rather messy
 Changed: Expansion connector will be DIN 41216 as SNP59-96 are virtually unobtainable outside .ru

 Notes: